pressdarling/LMStudioWebUI/README.md

 ## Feedback and Contributions

-If you encounter any issues or have suggestions for improvements, please open an issue in this repository.
-Contributions via pull requests are welcome!
+This is a personal project.
+While the code is public for anyone to use and learn from, I am **not accepting pull requests** for new features or bug fixes.
+If you find an issue or have a suggestion, please open an issue to discuss it.

 ## Star History